Copyright law of South Africa: Copyright Review Commission (2011)

 In 2011, the Copyright Review Commission published its report on amendments to the Copyright Act needed to promote the interests of musicians.
-The Report recommended that the law be amended to protect the “needle time” rights of performers whose music is broadcast, that a right of communication to the public be adopted, that unfair contracts be regulated, that excessive costs and unfair practices of collective management organizations be controlled, that copyrights revert to the creator after 25 years, and that the Copyright Tribunal be streamlined.
+The Report recommended that the law be amended to protect the “needle time” rights of performers whose music is broadcast, that a right of communication to the public be adopted, that unfair contracts be regulated, that excessive costs and unfair practices of collective management organizations be controlled, that copyright in musical works revert to their composers after 25 years, that the "private use" exceptions be expanded and adapted for the digital era, and that the Copyright Tribunal be streamlined.

 Draft Intellectual Property Policy 2013

 In 2013, the Department of Trade and Industry published a Draft Intellectual Property Policy.
-The Policy included the following discussion of copyright policy:"While some developing countries have benefited from the copyright regime, others have not (WIPO Studies and Commission).
+The Draft Policy included the following discussion of copyright policy:"While some developing countries have benefited from the copyright regime, others have not (WIPO Studies and Commission).
 Many developing countries have joined international treaties in the copyright area, but can hardly show benefits that flow from such treaties.
 Equally, other developing countries have shown that they enforce strictly copyright regime and their resources (finance, police, border policing, restrictive internet/technological devices), but they are unable to quantify whether the costs of enforcement outweigh economic benefits that flow from the copyright-based industries.
 There are treaties or conventions that give nations flexibilities in copyright to allow copying, in particular for education and personal use.
 These flexibilities are commonly known as "fair use" or "fair dealing" in various jurisdictions.
 Notwithstanding the availability of these flexibilities, developing nations are of the view that these flexibilities do not cover their needs, in particular in the area of education.

 It is submitted that an inevitable impact of stronger protection and enforcement in terms of the TRIPS Agreement leads to reducing access to knowledge-related products in developing countries, thus poor people are exposed to damaging consequences."Its core recommendations included:“To enhance access to copyrighted materials and achieve developmental goals for education and knowledge transfer, South Africa must adopt pro-competitive measures under copyright legislation.
 The legislation must provide the maintenance and adoption of broad exemptions for educational, research and library uses.